MESAHub/mesa-website/04-pgstar.markdown

 Finally, there is an HR distance trigger for file output.

 {% highlight fortran %}
-! trigger file output by distance travelled on HR diagram delta_HR_limit_for_file_output = -1 ! negative means no limit
+! trigger file output by distance traveled on HR diagram delta_HR_limit_for_file_output = -1 ! negative means no limit

 !
 HR distance since last file output = sum of dHR